Sebastientg/File-Compressor-Decompressor/README.md

 ./compress example_files/input.txt compressed.bin
 ```

-This will take example_files/input.txt and create a compressed version named compressed.bin.
+This will take `example_files/input.txt` and create a compressed version named `compressed.bin`.

 2. Decompress the file: